 About Refugee Work Rights

-Today there are 22.5 million refugees who have fled their home countries due to persecution or war.
-These men, women and children are spending on average nearly 20 years in exile, whether in camps or on the margins of urban society.
+Today there are 26.4 million refugees who have fled their home countries due to persecution or war.
+They spend on average nearly 20 years in exile, whether in camps or on the margins of urban society.
 Many lack formal legal status, are barred from entering the labor market, or are housed in camps far away from economic centers.
 This creates generations of families without opportunity or any hope of contributing meaningfully to society.

 Traditionally, refugee response actors have offered support through the provision of humanitarian aid.
 While such aid has an essential role to play in protecting the physical security of refugees, it alone is not enough.
 A comprehensive response must extend beyond short-term needs if it is to enable refugees to rebuild their lives and achieve self-sufficiency.

 By investing in refugees’ access to safe, lawful employment, we are investing in the long term success of refugees and their host communities.

 Counter to common misconceptions, refugees can provide economic benefits to their countries of asylum, when permitted to meaningfully participate in the economy.
 In fact, countries of asylum are well advised to grant the right to work fairly soon after refugees seek asylum in their country.
 Refugees that engage in commerce help spur economic growth and create jobs, alleviating fears that working refugees will increase competition in the labor market.

 Evidence suggests that refugees can effectively contribute to economic growth:

 - Self-employed refugees are self-sufficient and may create jobs.
 Refugee entrepreneurs do not stress humanitarian aid or government services, and may create jobs as they grow and expand their businesses.
 (Betts et al. 2014, Arnsdorf Haslund 2019)